-If having atrial fibrillation (AFib) makes you anxious about travel, you can relax.
+No need to feel anxious about hitting the road when you have atrial fibrillation (AFib).
 "As long as you're getting good medical care, traveling with AFib shouldn't be a problem," says N. A. Mark Estes, MD, director of the Cardiac Arrhythmia Center at Tufts University School of Medicine.
-Try planning ahead to make your trip fun and relaxing.

 Before You Go

-- Talk to your cardiologist.
-Tell your doctor where you're planning to go and for how long.
-Ask if there are any reasons you shouldn't make the trip and what precautions you should take.
+Talk to your cardiologist.
+Tell your heart doctor where you're planning to go and for how long.
+Find out if there are any reasons you shouldn't make the trip or what concerns he may have about it.

 Do you have a pacemaker or ICD?
 Gordon Tomaselli, MD, chief of cardiology at Johns Hopkins University School of Medicine, says to ask your cardiologist for the name of a doctor or hospital in the area that will know your device and be able to help in an emergency.
 That's especially important if you're headed to an exotic location.